adponbel/master_thesis/README.md

 First the adapters are removed using adapter_removal.sh, which uses cutadapt to detect and remove the adapters.
 The scripts needs four arguments:

--First argument: input directory that contains the forward and reverse reads of the samples compressed in gz format.
+*First argument: input directory that contains the forward and reverse reads of the samples compressed in gz format.

--Second argument: output path were the output directory 'adapter_trimmed' will be created.
+*Second argument: output path were the output directory 'adapter_trimmed' will be created.
 It will contain the resulting files with the reads without the adapters.

--Third argument: forward adapter.
+*Third argument: forward adapter.

--Fourth argument: reverse adapter.
+*Fourth argument: reverse adapter.

 Two mock communities are used for the pipeline comparison study.
 One is ZYMOSearch mock community (from now on zymomock community), sequenced at ADM-biopolis.
 The other one, mock16, can be retrieved from mockoriobiota github page.
 Zymomock and the data from the pilot study were sequenced at region V3-V4 of 16S, while mock16 was sequenced at V4 region.
 Therefore, the adapters to trim are different for the three sets of data: